 S.B.

 S.B. is an artist and author known primarily for her playful criticism and her anthropomorphic graphic novels.
-Her writing, published in the New York Times, the New York Review of Books, The Atlantic, Artforum, and elsewhere, has been widely anthologized.
+Her writing, published in the New York Review of Books, the New York Times, The Atlantic, and Artforum, has been widely anthologized.
 She studied drawing at the New York Studio School and the Art Students League and has lectured at Parsons School of Design, the San Francisco Art Institute, and the American Psychoanalytic Association.
 This is her first book of sketches from life.
+She chose to publish it under a pen name to protect her son's privacy.

 I AM DRAWING YOU